thenumbernine/hydro-cl-lua/README.md

 - rename 'adm\_' prefixes to 'nr\_' or 'gr\_' or something else ...
 - PLM support that works on a wide range of equations (currently have a few vying options)
 - higher-order polynomial stuff - WENO or whatever
-- initialize NR stuff to the geometry metric
+- initialize NR stuff to the geometry metric ... or decide what kind of geometry metric to use (holonomic vs anholonomic)
 - add GR+HD by taking the SRHD and giving it the metric from GR (adm solver)
 - add EM+SRHD by mixing and matching SRHD and EMHD
 - add EM+GR+HD by winning